The Corn Hall Presents Diss in WWIPosted on 19th September 2018

 With special thanks for the Rotary Club of Diss Waveney we’re pleased to announce that we’ll host the ‘There but Not There’ Tommy as part of a national commemoration project, with money raised partly by funds from the Rotary’s event held at the Corn Hall over the summer.
 Find out more about the project here.

-Running alongside we also have exhibition Drawing Soldier: Douglas Farthing’s Visual War Diaries who served as a soldier in the British Army for 30 years and who articulates his thoughts and feelings about modern warfare through prints and manuscript records.
+Running alongside we also have exhibition Drawing Soldier: Douglas Farthing’s Visual War Diaries who served as a soldier in the British Army for 30 years and is now a Reservist in the 1 Battalion Royal Anglian Regiment – an amalgamation of the former Royal Norfolk and Royal Suffolk Regiment.
+He articulates his thoughts and feelings about modern warfare through prints and accompanying manuscript records of his experience.
 At the Corn Hall 3 November until 1 December.
 Find out more here.